Safety online Search 1800 957 957

 • earning capacity;

-• care arrangements for any children of your relationship; and
+• care arrangements for any children of the relationship

 Your lawyer will help you identify the relevant issues to your situation and give you an idea of what may be a reasonable settlement for you, and what a judge would likely decide if the matter proceeds to court.
 The Court will not make a property order unless it is satisfied that the proposed division of property is just and equitable.